 - Winner Fem Flower Creators Award 2019, Warsaw Kids Film Forum, Warsaw, Poland

 - Winner Special Mention by Journalists Jury 2019, Warsaw Kids Film Forum, Warsaw, Poland

 - Winner Grand Prix Jury Award 2019, Kaliningrad International Film Festival, Kaliningrad, Russia

 - Winner Audience Award 2019, Kaliningrad International Film Festival, Kaliningrad, Russia

 - Winner Special Jury Diploma 2019, Molodist Kyiv International Film Festival, Kiev, Ukraine

 - Winner Best Live-Action Feature 2019, Chicago International Children's Film Festival, Chicago, USA

 - Winner Audience Award 2019, New York International Children’s Film Festival, New York, USA

 - Nomination for the EFA Young Audience Award 2020, live stream

-The film was partly supported by the Creative Europe MEDIA Program.
+The film was partly supported by Creative Europe MEDIA.

 Never Grow Up! stimulates the programming of Dutch youth films such as 'My Extraordinary Summer With Tess' at the CICFF in November 2019.
 The programme Never Grow Up! is a joint effort of Dutch Performing Arts, the Consulate General of the Kingdom of the Netherlands in New York, Eye International, Netherlands Film Fund, Cinekid, Dutch Foundation for Literature and DutchCulture.
 Never Grow Up! aims to stimulate the dissemination and visibility of Dutch youth arts as well as cultural exchange and partnerships with renowned U.S.-based presenters and organisations.